MicrosoftDocs/win32/desktop-src/ipc/named-pipes.md

 ---
-Description: 'A named pipe is a named, one-way or duplex pipe for communication between the pipe server and one or more pipe clients.' ms.assetid: '7a4c11ac-14c0-4a93-b72e-02fb8852cc15'
+Description: A named pipe is a named, one-way or duplex pipe for communication between the pipe server and one or more pipe clients. ms.assetid: 7a4c11ac-14c0-4a93-b72e-02fb8852cc15
 title: Named Pipes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Named Pipes